apache/causeway-site/content/more-advanced-topics/dynamic-layouts.md

         </resource>
     </resources>

-If using either of Isis' [two](../getting-started/simple-archetype.html) [archetypes](getting-started/quickstart-archetype.html), then the POM is already correctly configured.
+If using the Isis' (../../getting-started/simple-archetype.html) [archetype], then the POM is already correctly configured.